Diabetes and Nutrition Classes

 Other Diabetes Classes

 - Gestational Diabetes Management: This one-hour individual appointment is designed to help pregnant women understand gestational diabetes and how to care for yourself to achieve a health pregnancy.
 Appointments are billed to your insurance.
 Please note some insurances require a referral from your Primary Care Physician.
-Call 410-787-4940 to schedule your appointment.
+Please call 410-787-4940 to schedule your appointment.

 - Additional advanced classes are available for established patients, such as insulin pump and glucose control classes.

 - Living with Diabetes Support Group: This group is open to all people with diabetes and their family members.
 The attendees raise topic discussions including maintaining a healthy lifestyle, managing diabetes, challenges and health tips.
-The group meets on the third Wednesday of the month from 5:30 to 6:30 p.m. at 300 Hospital Drive, Suite 223 in Glen Burnie.
+The group meets on the third Wednesday of the month from 5:30 to 6:30 pm at 300 Hospital Drive, Suite 223 in Glen Burnie.
 Reservations are not needed.
-For more information, call 410-787-4940.
+For more information, please call 410-787-4940.
 Visit the Calendar to view upcoming dates.